top of page

 Providing clear SAD information helps patients understand their condition and the importance of natural light.
 This approach supports a more comprehensive treatment plan that addresses both physical and mental health.

-Real sunlight therapy offers a natural, accessible, and effective way to support those affected by Seasonal Affective Disorder in the UK.
-For spa and health club owners, integrating sunlight exposure into wellness programs can improve client wellbeing and satisfaction.
-Medical practitioners can enhance SAD treatment by encouraging patients to harness the benefits of natural light alongside other therapies.
+Real sunlight therapy offers a powerful natural, accessible, and effective way to support those affected by Seasonal Affective Disorder in the UK.
+For spa and health club owners, integrating sunlight exposure into wellness programs improves client wellbeing and satisfaction.
+Medical practitioners can greatly improve SAD treatment by adapting the latest technology as well as encouraging patients to harness the benefits of sunlight alongside other therapies.

 Comments